khue-nb-tran/cafe-project-etl/README.md

 # Project structure

-The project has 2 main components:
+This project has 2 main components:
 - Orders_tracking_app_local: The software application that helps the client to log and track orders using CLI command
 - ETL: The ETL pipeline